PipedreamHQ/pipedream/docs/docs/components/guidelines/README.md

 pages of results or more than 100 events on the first run (as a general heuristic, emit the first page of results returned by the API).

-##### Pagination

-Support pagination when appropriate to ensure that all new events are emitted for a source.

 ##### Rate Limit Optimization

 When building a polling source, cache the most recently processed ID or